sbneto/s3conf/README.md

 If you have a `aws-cli` working, this should already be enough to get you started.

-## Credentials Resolution
+## Environemnt Configuration

-In order to find the `S3CONF` variable and other credentials variables, it uses a credentials resolution that flows like this:

-1) Environment Variables
-2) Configuration File in the current folder: `./.s3conf/config`
-3) Configuration File in the user folder: `~/.s3conf`
-4) Boto3 configuration resolution

-The client will search for these authentication variables, if they are provided:
+In addition to the `S3CONF` environment variable, the client will also search for these authentication variables if they are provided:

 ```bash
 S3CONF_ACCESS_KEY_ID=***access_key***